-EUROPE HAS A LOT TO OFFER AND IT IS

-AS DIVERSE AS IT IS COLOFUL.

-TAP INTO THE POTENTIAL!
+EUROPE HAS A LOT TO OFFER AND IT IS AS DIVERSE AS IT IS COLOFUL.
+TAP INTO THE POTENTIAL! and professional growth upon their return.
 The Erasmus+ programme of the European Commission co-funds internships abroad just like this - they call it "mobilities".
 This programme is available for VET learners in Europe and the EU provides lump sums for travel and accommodation.
 You can either apply yourself for a mobility project or you can do a quick internet research if there are any organisations in your region that are specialised on sending and receiving interns from abroad via the Erasmus+ programme.
 There are also many accompanying documents and guidelines that guide you, your trainees and your potential host companies through the process.
 Opening your company to international guests or sending your trainees abroad may seem like a huge step at the beginning.
 However, the benefits are multilayered and depend highly on the persons involved.
 Maybe this experience will help you shine in contrast to your local rivals, maybe your trainees and employees come back more motivated than ever or maybe, just maybe, a sustainable network collaboration is formed with the hosting company abroad that enables mutual exchange, support and appreciation.
+AUTHOR:

-CARINA MAAS, VEREIN AUXILIUM, AT
+CARINA POSCH, VEREIN AUXILIUM, AT

-WBLACCELERATOR.EU/ MENTOR-TRAINING
+MORE INFORMATION HERE AND AT WBLACCELERATOR.EU/ MENTOR-TRAINING